Home arrow LABANORAS BIRD LIST arrow Labanoras Bird List.

 Black Redstart.

 Breeds around neighbouring houses and outbuildings, arrives late March to early April, earliest record a male on 15 March 2023 (at feeders).
-Rare records near the excavated ponds or on open land laid bare by Wild Boars.
-Occasional autumn birds, including two on 26 August 2022, three on 18-21 September 2022, two on 6 October 2023, one on 28 October 2023.
+Occurs near the house, plus rare records near the excavated ponds or on open land laid bare by Wild Boars.
+Occasional autumn birds, including two on 26 August 2022, three on 18-21 September 2022, two on 6 October 2023, one on 28 October 2023, one on 25-31 August 2024, one on 13-18 September 2024, one on 16 October 2024.

 Black Redstart